 - Short bio or link to your website

-Send Submissions, Pitches, and Queries to:
+Send Submissions & Queries to:

 inthemoodmagazine@gmail.com